jjabakker/GlycoPaint-Pipeline/README.md

 TrackMate 7: integrating state-of-the-art segmentation algorithms into tracking pipelines.
 Nature Methods, 19(7), 829–832. doi:10.1038/s41592-022-01507-1

+Thh software has been tested on a MacBook with MacOS 15.3, on a Windows 10 and on a Wondows 11 machine.
+The software is provided as is and no support is provided.
+The software is provided under the MIT license.

 To assist with installing the components of the pipeline, [Installation instructions](doc/Installation.md) are provided.

-An overview of the functionality of the pipeline and how to use it is provided in the [Paint Pipeline Documentation](doc/Paint_Pipeline_Documentation.md).
+An overview of the functionality of the pipeline, how to use ansd a detailed demo case with sample data it is provided in the [Paint Pipeline Documentation](doc/Paint_Pipeline_Documentation.md).